TRUE: A Reproducible Framework for LLM-Driven Relevance Judgment in Information Retrieval: Introduction

-To enable consistent, reasoned and reproducible evaluation, we introduce TRUE, a rubric-based framework that generalizes and reasons over key features of the passages to assign relevance labels.
-Rather than directly judging the query and passage, we designed a rubric-based prompt that evaluates documents according to their appropriate relevance label.
-Our TRUE framework operates in four steps where first it takes a sample of the dataset, second the sample data is fed into a separate OpenAI’s o1 reasoning model to generate reason for the relevance labels based on key passage features, thirdly a rubric is generated from the occurring key features for each relevance label and finally, use the formulated rubrics to assign relevance scores to passages.
-The rubric focuses on 5 key features such as: 1) intent alignment, 2) coverage, 3) specificity, 4) accuracy and 5) usefulness.
-These label-specific rules make decisions auditable and enable reasoning focused labeling.
-The rubric works as a pre-defined set of rules for each relevance label ensuring stability across prompts and datasets.
-We evaluate TRUE for LLM-based relevance judgment to address following research questions:
+To enable consistent, reasoned, and reproducible evaluation, we introduce TRUE, a rubric-based framework for relevance assessment building on our prior work \cite{dewan2025llm}.
+Instead of directly judging query-passage pairs, TRUE evaluates documents using label-specific rubrics derived from key passage features.
+The framework operates in four steps: sampling the dataset, generating label-specific reasoning with OpenAI's o1 reasoning model, constructing rubrics for each relevance label, and applying these rubrics to assign relevance scores to passages.
+The rubrics capture five key features: intent alignment, coverage, specificity, accuracy and usefulness which make relevance judgments auditable and stable across prompts and datasets.
+We evaluate TRUE for LLM-based relevance judgment through the following research questions:

 {\bfseries RQ1}: To what extent can TRUE accurately judge relevance compared to existing state-of-the-art methods?

 {\bfseries RQ2}: To what extent does TRUE correspond to manual judgments?

 {\bfseries RQ3}: How do the LLM models and retrieval evaluation metrics affect relevance judgment of TRUE?